HOW TO Create a Business Model

 Data Manager

 An overview like this makes it easier to communicate your business model with stakeholders.
-And also to measure and improve your business model.
+And measure and improve your business model.

 Common Entity classes to use in Business Model are: